hammerlab/stratotemplate/README.md

     sh gcpketrew.sh status

-When it's ready, a little more configuration is required:
+When it's ready, a little more configuration is required (*is this command fails;
+wait and try again a minute or so later until it succeeds; the container engine may be slow at creating “pods”*):

     sh gcpketrew.sh configure+local